DAOsign/polkadot-smart-contracts/README.md

 ### Integration Tests

-To be able to use integration tests not only for Ink! but for other languages as well, we have decided to use Typescript for this purpose.
+To use integration tests not only for Ink! but for other languages as well, we have decided to use Typescript for this purpose.
 The framework that allowed that is Swanky Suite about which you can read more [here](https://docs.astar.network/docs/build/wasm/swanky-suite/cli).

-For convenience of the end user we have provided two ways to run integration tests: with Docker or locally.
+For the convenience of the end-user, we have provided two ways to run integration tests: with Docker or locally.
 A more detailed description of how to do that please see below.

 ### With Docker
 Running tests with Docker is easy but to do that you want to make sure you have Docker installed on your computer, and it's running.

-To run integration tests with Docker, you should follow a 3 easy steps.
+To run integration tests with Docker, you should follow 3 easy steps.

-1. Firstly, you have to build Docker image.
-To do that, in the root folder of the project open a Terminal and run `docker build -t daosign-proofs .`
+1. Firstly, you have to build the Docker image.
+To do that, in the root folder of the project, open a Terminal and run `docker build -t daosign-proofs .`
-2. Secondly, run image that will contain the project with all environment set up for you.
+2. Secondly, run the image that will contain the project with all environment set up for you.
 Just run `docker run -d -p 9944:9944 --name daosign-proofs daosign-proofs` in your Terminal.
 3. Lastly, in the Terminal run `docker exec -it daosign-proofs npm run test` to execute integration tests.

 The expected output should be the following: